MonoMPC: Monocular Vision Based Navigation with Learned Collision Model and Risk-Aware Model Predictive Control: Validation and Benchmarking

-\paragraph{Data Collection} We collected two datasets: one via teleoperation and another using a custom planner.
-Data were recorded at 10 Hz, with each sample consisting of : \begin{itemize} \item A standardized estimated point cloud of shape $300 \times 2$, \item Robot state $\mathbf{x} = (x, y, \psi, v, \omega)$, where $(x, y)$ is position, $\psi$ is heading, and $v$, $\omega$ are the linear and angular velocities (sampled uniformly from $\mathcal{U}[-1,1]$ and clipped to $[0, 1]$ m/s and $[-1, 1]$ rad/s, respectively), \item A control sequence $\mathbf{u} = (\mathbf{v}, \boldsymbol{\omega})$ (see~\ref{motion_prim_gen}), \item Ground-truth clearance $d_{gt}$ from LiDAR (see~\ref{gt_dist_comp}). \end{itemize}
+\textbf{Data Collection:} We collected two datasets: one via teleoperation and another using Alg.~\ref{algo_1}-first with ground-truth LiDAR for collision avoidance to train the initial collision model and subsequently using Alg.~\ref{algo_1} with the learned collision model to collect further refinement data.
+Data were recorded at 10 Hz, with each sample consisting of: \begin{itemize} \item A standardized estimated point cloud of shape $300 \times 2$ obtained from Depth-Anything-V2~\cite{NEURIPS2024_26cfdcd8}, \item Robot state $\mathbf{x} = (x, y, \psi, v, \omega)$, where $(x, y)$ is position, $\psi$ is heading, and $v$, $\omega$ are the linear and angular velocities (sampled uniformly from $\mathcal{U}[-1,1]$ and clipped to $[0, 1]$ m/s and $[-1, 1]$ rad/s, respectively), \item A control sequence $\mathbf{u} = (\mathbf{v}, \boldsymbol{\omega})$ where $\mathbf{v},\boldsymbol{\omega}$ are the concatenation of the linear and angular velocities, respectively, at different timesteps, \item Ground-truth clearance $d_{gt}$ from LiDAR (see~\ref{gt_dist_comp}).
+This is the privileged information used during training. \end{itemize}